Package 'ggsem'

 lines_data = lines_data,

-horizontal_position = 14, # From the ggsem app
+horizontal_position = 0, # Value from the ggsem app

 element_order = c('lines', 'points')) # order priority: lines < points